MixCast offers unique and powerful functionality when operating with supported depth cameras:

 with more functionality on the roadmap!
 In addition, some of these devices support alignment w/ IMU Orientation, simplifying the configuration for your device even further.

 Ensure that your camera is plugged into a USB 3.0 port on your computer.
 If your computer is a distance greater than 3′ away from the camera’s intended position, you should use an Active Powered USB 3.0 Extension Cable to ensure reliable device connectivity (here’s an example).
+Check with the camera manufacturer’s guidance on extending the connection as well.

 Install drivers/software associated with the depth camera.
 Be sure to restart the computer after installing new software.
 Not installing this software could cause MixCast not to fully recognize the camera and will make troubleshooting more difficult.